 Are you a doula, a birthworker, a therapist or teacher who supports new mothers?

 Would you like to be able to give your clients a gentle, effective, nurturing treatment and ritual to nourish, support and comfort them after birth?

 Inspired by a traditional postnatal massage called closing the bones, the Postnatal Recovery Massage (PRM) is done on a massage table and involves using a rebozo shawl to rock and bind the mother’s body, together with an extensive massage of the abdomen, hips, waist, ribs, chest, shoulders and arms.

 It is designed to help healing, realign and balance a new mother, as well as help her return to her centre, both physically and energetically.

-To ensure good tuition, this workshop is reserved to a small group of up to 14 students.
+To ensure good tuition, and enough time for one to one support, this workshop is reserved to a small group of up to 14 students.

 It is a deeply spiritual workshop, where you will not only learn this technique in depth, and leave able to offer it to your clients, but you will also experience for yourself how nurturing, powerful and deeply healing this ritual is, as well as learning to provide this treatment as part of ritual ceremony.

 You will be given an extensive, unique and detailed handout which includes a mix of traditional wisdom and scientific evidence.
 Each technique is accompanied by a description, a picture, a tutorial video links, and its effects on the various joints, muscles and organs.